Aliases for PTF1A Gene

 GeneCards Summary for PTF1A Gene

-PTF1A (Pancreas Specific Transcription Factor, 1a) is a Protein Coding gene.
+PTF1A (Pancreas Associated Transcription Factor 1a) is a Protein Coding gene.
 Diseases associated with PTF1A include Pancreatic And Cerebellar Agenesis and Pancreatic Agenesis 2.
-Among its related pathways are Developmental Biology and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
-GO annotations related to this gene include sequence-specific DNA binding and protein dimerization activity.
-An important paralog of this gene is FERD3L.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Notch-mediated HES/HEY network.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein dimerization activity.
+An important paralog of this gene is TWIST1.